siMobin/HelpTheChildrenFoundation/README.md

-# Help The Children Foundation - Developer README
+# Help The Children Foundation

 This document provides instructions for setting up and running the Help The Children Foundation project for development purposes.
 The project is divided into two main parts: a Next.js frontend and a Laravel backend.